tendermint/tendermint/docs/rfc/rfc-011-custom-indexing.md

    default.
 If we decide to remove it, we can also remove the legacy RPC endpoints for querying the KV indexer.

+   If we plan to do this, we should also investigate providing a way for clients to query whether a given transaction ID has landed in a block.
+That serves a common need, and currently _only_ works if the KV indexer is enabled, but could be addressed more simply using the other data a node already has stored, without having to answer more general queries.

 ## References